Dr Julian Barratt – Regional Faculty Lead for Advancing Practice

 Faculty for Advancing Practice (Midlands)

 I have had a dynamic and interesting career, initially as an adult social worker and then I have worked in NHS applied research over the last 16 years including roles in research management, teaching and governance.
-Over the last 8 years I have specialised in project and programme management with keen focus on education and development of the healthcare research workforce.
+Over the last 8 years, I have specialised in project and programme management with keen focus on education and development of the healthcare research workforce.
 I took the lead in developing the Academic Career Development Strategy for the NIHR Applied Research Collaboration in Greater Manchester, then co-designed and implemented new programmes such as the internship and pre-doctoral fellowship programme for health and care professionals across Greater Manchester.
-I am passionate about career development opportunities for heath and care staff and excited to take up this secondment within HEE.
+I am passionate about career development opportunities for heath and care staff and excited to take up this secondment within NHS England.

 Halima Abowath – Project Support Officer